 - Space Mountain

-- The Many Adventures of Winnie the Pooh (has a Roo pass for small parties when the line gets long).
+- The Many Adventures of Winnie the Pooh (occasionally has a Roo pass for small parties of up to two adults and one small child when the line gets long).

 The following Disney California Adventure rides offer Single Rider: